Fifth dimension operations

-The origin of the concept of Fifth Dimension Operations was a criticism that the 'domain approach' reflected "a failure to think beyond the normal "four" dimensions of threats, both domestic and international".
+The origin of the concept of fifth dimension operations was a criticism that the "domain approach" reflected "a failure to think beyond the normal 'four' dimensions of threats, both domestic and international".

 Expansion of the concept

-In more recent times, the concept of Fifth Dimensional Operations, as a concept under military operations, has taken a wider scope than its original information operations background, focusing on "the advanced space-time manipulating capabilities cyberspace offers".
+In more recent times, the concept of fifth dimension operations, as a concept under military operations, has taken a wider scope than its original information operations background, focusing on "the advanced space-time manipulating capabilities cyberspace offers".
 This development was begun as early as 1996, in regards to Advanced Battlespace and Cybermaneuver Concepts.

 Historical analysis

-The historical analysis used to justify the concept of Fifth Dimensional Operations being developed was the notion that:
+The historical analysis used to justify the concept of fifth dimension operations being developed was the notion that: